peromage/peromage.github.io/content/page/about.md

 ---
 title: About
-description: Life is about programming and adventuring
+description: May the sapphire star lights your way✨
-date: '2021-07-31'
+date: '2021-08-15'
 aliases:
   - about-us
   - about-hugo